-- You cannot add a new IDENTITY column to a view with the column_name = identity (precision) syntax. - To insert an explicit value into an IDENTITY column, the table owner, Database Owner, or System Administrator must set identity_insert table_name on for the column's base table, not through the view through which it is being inserted.
+- You cannot use the column_name = identity (precision) syntax to add a new IDENTITY column to a view. - To insert an explicit value into an IDENTITY column, the table owner, database owner, or system administrator must set identity_insert table_name on for the column's base table, not through the view through which it is being inserted.